le0kar0ub1/Kamet/README.md

 # Kamet

-`Kamet` is x64 kernel wroten in rust with some VGA games integrated.
+`Kamet` is a x64 kernel wroten in rust with some (not yet) VGA games integrated.

 # Dependencies